 If you enjoyed this article, consider voting for me daily at Top Prepper Websites!
 In addition, SUBSCRIBE to email updates and receive a free, downloadable copy of my e-book The Emergency Food Buyer’s Guide.

-Tac Force TF-705BK Tactical Assisted Opening Folding Knife 4.5-Inch Closed: This is a great knife that is currently priced at $8.73 with free shopping.
-Not only that, it is ranked as the #1 best seller at Amazon in both the camping and hunting knives categories.
-The reviews raved about this knife so I bought one, used it, and and can recommend it.
+Tac Force TF-705BK Tactical Assisted Opening Folding Knife 4.5-Inch Closed: The reviews raved about this knife so I bought one, used it, and can recommend it.

 FordEx Group 300lm Mini Cree Led Flashlight: PERSONAL FAVORITE!
 Here we go with another flashlight.
-At the time of this writing, this one is only $3.80 with free shipping.
 It is super mini sized, bright and waterproof.
 Plus, it uses a single, standard AA sized battery.

 Help support Backdoor Survival.
 Purchases earn a small commission and for that I thank you!